Confession (religion): Eastern Orthodoxy, Oriental Orthodoxy, and Eastern Rite Catholicism

 In general practice, after one confesses to one's spiritual guide, the parish priest (who may or may not have heard the confession) covers the head of the person with his Epitrachelion (Stole) and reads the Prayer of Absolution, asking God to forgive the transgression of the individual (the specific prayer differs between Greek and Slavic use).
-It is not uncommon for a person to confess his sins to his spiritual guide on a regular basis but only seek out the priest to read the prayer before receiving Holy Communion.
+It is not uncommon for a person to confess their sins to their spiritual guide on a regular basis but only seek out the priest to read the prayer before receiving Holy Communion.

 In the Eastern Churches, clergy often make their confession in the sanctuary.
 A bishop, priest, or deacon will confess at the Holy Table (Altar) where the Gospel Book and blessing cross are normally kept.
 He confesses in the same manner as a layman, except that when a priest hears a bishop's confession, the priest kneels.

 There are many different practices regarding how often Orthodox Christians should go to confession.
 Some Patriarchates advise confession before each reception of Holy Communion, others advise confessing during each of the four fasting periods (Great Lent, Nativity Fast, Apostles' Fast and Dormition Fast), and there are many additional variants.
 Many pastors encourage frequent confession and communion.
 In some of the monasteries on Mount Athos, the monks will confess their sins daily.

-Eastern Christians will also practice a form of general confession, (or manifest contrition), referred to as the rite of "Mutual Forgiveness".
-The rite involves an exchange between the priest and the congregation (or, in monasteries, between the superior and the brotherhood).
+Eastern Christians also continue to practice a form of general confession, (or manifest contrition), referred to as the rite of "Mutual Forgiveness".
+This rite involves an exchange between the priest and the congregation (or, in monasteries, between the superior and the brotherhood).
 The priest will make a prostration before all and ask their forgiveness for sins committed in act, word, deed, and thought.
-Those present ask that God may forgive him, and then they in turn all prostrate themselves and ask the priest's forgiveness.
+Those present ask that God may forgive them, and then they in turn all prostrate themselves and ask the priest's forgiveness.
 The priest then pronounces a blessing.
 The rite of Mutual Forgiveness does not replace the Mystery of Confession and Absolution, but is for the purpose of maintaining Christian charity and a humble and contrite spirit.
 This general confession is practiced in monasteries at the first service on arising (the Midnight Office) and the last service before retiring to sleep (Compline).
 Old Believers will perform the rite regularly before the beginning of the Divine Liturgy.
 The best-known asking of mutual forgiveness occurs at Vespers on the Sunday of Forgiveness, and it is with this act that Great Lent begins.